Recommended for you:

 How Can I Manage My Dog's Diarrhea?

 GI issues in dogs are consistently found on top-ten lists of medical issues warranting veterinary visits.
-While many causes of diarrhea are serious and require medical attention, less severe episodes can be managed at home.
-As a general rule of thumb, you can move forward with home care if your dog's case meets the following criteria:
+While many causes of diarrhea are serious and require medical attention, less severe episodes can be managed at home after you consult your vet.
+Before talking to your vet, consider the following items so you can provide a more complete description of your pet’s issues:

-- Your dog is eating and drinking normally.
+- Is your dog eating and drinking normally?

 Most importantly, please make sure to consult your veterinarian if you are concerned about any of these issues.